shepmaster/shepmaster.github.com/source/_posts/2011-11-26-when-refactoring-isnt-refactoring.markdown

 expectations of the behavior of a system, with the benefit that they are continually verified.

-However, the environment in which the code exists can change with every commit.

-Is it useful to make a fine distiction between a refactoring

-a change that is a refactoring at one point in time and compared to a purposeful change in behavior

-re any real difference between changing code before or after you have a test that expects that behavior?
-Probably not.

-However, taking the environment of the code undergoing refactoring is essential to the success of the refactoring.

 ## In which related areas are suggested